 When it does happen, a woodworking firm could opt to fabricate the doors in-house if only a small number is required or when the doors come within a blueprint matched area of decorative wall paneling.
 If this is the case, the woodworker might prefer total control of the veneer matching and sequencing as it transitions from the panels to the doors, rather than coordinating this intricate task with a third party door manufacturer.

-There is also the option of outsourcing door work to a custom lay-up company or a door manufacturer (just don’t forget that it’s your responsibility as the woodwork subcontractor to ensure your end product conforms with the Architectural Woodwork Standards).
+There is also the option of outsourcing door work to a custom lay-up company or a door manufacturer (just don’t forget that it’s your responsibility as the woodwork subcontractor to ensure your end product conforms with the AWI Standards).

 Finishing Products for Interior Wooden Doors